NeilaCH/Linux-Server-Configuration/ReadMe.md

 Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/localUser/.ssh/id_rsa):
 ```
 - Press enter to accept the given file.
 After that, the terminal will ask you to enter a passphrase.
-In my case leave it blank so I can use the private key for authentication without entering a passphrase.
+In my case I leave it blank so I can use the private key for authentication without entering a passphrase.
 ```sh
 Created directory '/Users/localUser/.ssh'.
 Enter passphrase (empty for no passphrase):